Chenxy517/EC500_HW2/P0/README.md

 3. **Two alternative mode:** Simulate / Real-time.
 Simulate Mode introduced like above, The Real-time mode are just display the currnet Real-time Location and Speed data.
 4. **Color change:** The color of the speed display will be various based on the travel speed being detected by the Phone.

-### The Following pictures are the Interface Preview of the APP:

-![Interface Preview_1](images/Preview1.png) ![Interface Preview_2](images/Preview2.png)

 ---

-### Before you running with the code and build the project, there are several steps needed of environment Set-up.
+#### Before you running with the code and build the project, there are several steps needed of environment Set-up.
 Check the following section `#Environment SetUp` to learn about what needed to be installed.

+#### The Following pictures are the Interface Preview of the APP:

+![Interface Preview_1](images/Preview1.png) ![Interface Preview_2](images/Preview2.png)

 ---

 ## Environment SetUp:

 We Recommend you install the Android Studio and it just takes just a few clicks, menwhile it will help you build up all the necessary compoments enable to running this APP.
 For more details, check the link: [Install Android Studio](https://developer.android.com/studio/install)